 Areas of Expertise:

 Dr. Paterniti is a medical sociologist with extensive expertise in qualitative and mixed-methods research, including research design, thematic and textual analyses, and intervention development.
-Her work has focused on physician-patient communication, patient decision making, and health care disparities and has emphasized examination of disparities due to age, race/ethnicity, and gender in care provision and access.
-As an applied sociologist, she has worked with interdisciplinary teams in medicine to develop communication-based interventions for physicians and various communities to enhance information, increase health knowledge and self-efficacy, and prompt communication between patients and their care providers.
+Her work has focused on physician-patient communication, patient decision making, and medical education, and has emphasized examination of disparities in care provision and access.
+As an applied sociologist, she has worked with interdisciplinary teams in medicine to develop interventions for physicians and various communities to enhance information, increase health-related knowledge and self-efficacy, and prompt communication between patients and their care providers.
 Her most current projects include (1) examining physician-patient discussions about dietary supplements; (2) understanding the impact of behavioral interventions on decisions about healthcare; and (3) developing strategies to incorporate mindfulness into social research and teaching.
 She is a member of the editorial board of Health and a former Deputy Editor for the Journal of General Internal Medicine.

 - SOCI 300: Sociological Research Methods